KW-M/webrtc-relay/README.md

   <img src="Docs/Images/Webrtc-Relay Logo.svg" alt="drawing" width="200"/>
   <h1 align="center">WebRTC Relay</h1>
 </p>
-Relay low latency audio/video and data between remote computers and any web browser over WebRTC.
-This tool is programing language independent using gRPC and should compile on any os where golang is supported
+Relay low latency audio/video and data between any web browser and remote devices over WebRTC.
+This tool is programing language independent (using gRPC) and should compile on any os where golang is supported

-:warning: WebRTC Relay is under development.
+⚠️ WebRTC Relay is under development.
 The ***API has not yet stabilized***.
-A feature complete beta should be ready by begining of 2023
+A feature complete beta should be ready by the begining of 2023

 ## Inspiration

 I made this tool as an oss alternative to UV4L-WebRTC with fewer webrtc-related constraints.
-My orignal use case was for controlling underwater drones over the internet, but this library could be used for any purpose where low latency video and/or data transport are needed.
+My orignal use case was controlling underwater drones over the internet, but this library could be used for any purpose where low latency video and/or data transport are needed.
 This project is similar to [Bot Box](https://github.com/roboportal/bot_box) but with more flexibility, at the cost of less being implemented for you: bring your own frontend / backend etc...

 ## Details